giahy2507/fix-GLIBC_2.14-not-found/README.md

 ```python
 >>> import tensorflow as tf
 ```
-Although We have sucessfully install tensowflow in the first step, we may meet the following bug when import tensorflow.
+Although We have successfully install tensowflow in the first step, we may meet the following bug when import tensorflow.

 ```
 ImportError: /lib64/libc.so.6: version `GLIBC_2.14' not found (required by /home/s1610434/anaconda2/lib/python2.7/site-packages/tensorflow/python/_pywrap_tensorflow_internal.so)
 ```

-This bug cause by the old version of "**libc**" in the directory "/lib64" used by your CentOS server.
+This bug caused by the old version of "**libc**" in the directory "/lib64" used by your CentOS server.

 If you have sudo permission, you can update the "**libc**" to a new version.
 But we don't have.

-To overcome this bug, I recommend use another **libc** which is downloaded by ourselve and located in local directory.
+To overcome this bug, I recommend using another **libc** which is downloaded by ourselves and located in the local directory.

 ## Download GLIBC_2.17

 Although what we want is "GLIBC_2.14", but in my experience, after installing "GLIBC_2.14", our program then requires "GLIBC_2.17".

 Please clone this project to get all installed files.
-It contain 4 files:
+It contains 4 files:

 ⋅⋅* glibc-2.17-55.el7_0.5.x86_64.rpm